-TBD - Senior Academic Advisor
+Kara Forst - Senior Academic Advisor

-Room 3308 HSC South Phone: Email:

-Your Advisor is the first point of contact for students on most issues.
+Room 3306 A HSC South Phone: (304) 293-1828 Email: kara.forst@hsc.wvu.edu Your Advisor is the first point of contact for students on most issues.
 If they do not know the answer, they will find it for you or refer you to the person who does.
 All students will meet with the advisor at least once each semester.
 Appointments can be made in person or virtually.